 3. Jackson Pollock, Autumn Rhythm, 1950

+Here is a contemporary artwork we can’t hardly miss in the list.
 Autumn Rhythm was produced at the soaring apogee of Jackson Pollock’s career and is a perfect example of the drip painting technique that he is most famous for.
 Standing over the canvas, Pollock would drip, flick, drizzle, scrape, pour and spatter the thinned paints, letting them fall however they wanted.
 He believed this movement, and the paints themselves, drove his art.

 4. Njideka Akunyili Crosby, I Still Face You, 2015

 Young, dynamic artist Njideka Akunyili Crosby unites her dual cultural experience in her vibrant artwork.
 Having spent her formative years in Nigeria, she moved to America aged sixteen and now lives and works in Los Angeles.
-Her intensely personal pieces unite her vibrant influences, with more ‘traditional’ acetone paintings layered on top of complex backdrops, which are often a collage of snippets from Nigerian popular culture.
+Her intensely personal contemporary artworks unite her vibrant influences, with more ‘traditional’ acetone paintings layered on top of complex backdrops, which are often a collage of snippets from Nigerian popular culture.

 5. Damien Hirst, The Physical Impossibility of Death in the Mind of Someone Living, 1991

-Hirst’s shark preserved in formaldehyde is to this day one of the most controversial pieces of contemporary art.
+Hirst’s shark preserved in formaldehyde is to this day one of the most controversial contemporary artworks.
 The original piece was commissioned by collector Charles Saatchi in 1991, but the shark had to be replaced in 2004 when the piece was sold.
 Because of this, and because of the nature of the piece, many people question whether or not it should actually count as art at all.